wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 Open up Applications -> Accessories - > Terminal.

-That prompt you see will look something like this&#8230;
+That prompt you see will look something like this...

 [shell]